 The unit of currency in Uganda is the Ugandan Shilling (UGX).
-As of December, 2016, \$1 = 3,580 UGX.
+As of October 2019, \$1 = 3,695.35 UGX.
 It is relatively easy to obtain shillings at ATM machines in Kampala and other large cities using a VISA card, provided you alert your bank ahead of time.
 Banks may change different foreign currency conversion fees, so you may want to check ahead of time.
 Note that machines that accept MasterCard are difficult to find.
 Banks will often freeze your account if they notice transactions from Uganda unless you have alerted them ahead of time.

-You can exchange cash at several foreign exchange bureaus around Kampala.
+- You can exchange cash at several foreign exchange bureaus around Kampala.
 (They give different rates.
-The ones at Garden City and the Grand Imperial Hotel have been recommended).
+The ones at Acacia Mall and the Grand Imperial Hotel have been recommended).
 You get a better rate if you are changing larger denomination bills (i.e. 100's or 50's).
-Be sure that the bills you want to exchange are less than 5 years old, clean, and unmarked, or they may not be accepted.
-Travelers Cheques are difficult to exchange, and are not recommended.
+Be sure that the bills you want to exchange are less than 5 years old, clean, unmarked, and without tears, nor ink, or they may not be accepted. - US bills are required to pay for visas at border crossings (if planned) and avoiding the pushy money changers at borders is ideal. - Travelers Cheques are difficult to exchange, and are not recommended.
+It is recommended to bring US dollars in denominations of \$1, \$5, \$20, and \$50 for excursions.
+Many touristy places have fees in USD but will allow you to pay in shillings, but not at a great exchange rate. \\\Make sure USD bills are 2015 or newer and in good condition.
+Do not fold them!
+Make sure to bring more money than you think you need, if at all possible, when travelling, and enough cash money to cover everything, even if you think you can use a credit card.

-According to prior students, you ought to be able to obtain housing for 50,000 UGX a night or less, and get by on 50-100,000 UGX a week for food, depending on how much you eat out.
-Tipping is expected in restaurants that serve tourists.

-Barclays is a recommended ATM and is well located at a nearby wandageya.
+- According to prior students, you ought to be able to obtain housing for 60,000 UGX a night or less, and get by on 50-100,000 UGX a week for food, depending on how much you eat out.
+Tipping is expected in restaurants that serve tourists. - Barclays is a recommended ATM and is well located at Acacia Mall.
+Stanbic is near Mulago and doesn't charge an ATM fee. - Exchange money ahead of time if possible and be sure to bring some US dollars for weekend trips.